 What First Time Ferret Owners Should Know

 It’s hard not to fall in love with a ferret when you first see one.
-These little guys are cuddly, smart, and have just as much energy as any dog.
+These little guys are cuddly, intelligent, and have just as much energy as any dog.
 Despite their small size, taking care of a ferret is often a big undertaking.
-If you’ve decided that you need a ferret in your life, make sure that you know what goes into owning one so that you can give it the best home possible.
+If you’ve decided that you need a ferret in your life, make sure you know what goes into owning one to give it the best home possible.

-You can teach a ferret to do a lot of things, such as simple tricks or using a litterbox.
+You can teach a ferret to do many things, such as simple tricks or using a litterbox.
 Their superior intellect also makes them more likely to get into trouble, especially when they’re younger.
 They’re prone to chewing at electrical cords or stealing small objects.
-They’re very resourceful about finding new ways to get what they want, so make sure you’re closely supervising them when they’re out of their cage.
+They’re very resourceful about finding new ways to get what they want, so ensure you’re closely supervising them when they’re out of their cage.

 Ferrets need a lot of exercise

 Even though ferrets can sleep up to 18 hours a day, they’re far from lazy.
 Ferrets are hyperactive creatures that love exploring, running, jumping, and having fun with their owners!
-A healthy ferret needs at least 3-4 hours of playtime each day to prevent obesity and behavior problems.
+A healthy ferret needs at least 3-4 hours of playtime daily to prevent obesity and behavior problems.

 Ferrets have a unique smell

 No matter how much you bathe your ferret or clean its cage, it will always have a musky smell because of the scent glands in their skin.
 It’s not unpleasant to most people, but you should familiarize yourself with it before committing to owning a ferret.

 Ferrets live a long time

 Ferrets are not rodents whose lifespan is typically only a couple of years.
 A healthy ferret can live to be ten years old.